rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/introspector.md

 ## Response type handlers

 It's also possible to handle custom response types.
-For example `Introspector.DEFAULT_INTROSPECTOR` is capable of returning (apart of standard JSON types) also instances of `java.util.UUID` parsed with `UUID.fromString()` method.
+For example `Introspector.createDefault()` is capable of returning (apart of standard JSON types) also instances of `java.util.UUID` parsed with `UUID.fromString()` method.
 You can register your own function for handling custom types:

 ```java
 introspector.registerResultHandler(